Hulupeep/messykey/README.md

-# 🔐 MessyKey: Behavioral Biometric Authentication
+# 🔐 MessyKey: Behavioral Biometric Authentication Protocol

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**MessyKey is a *protocol and reference implementation* for adding a lightweight layer of behavioral biometric authentication based on typing dynamics.** It's designed to be local-first, privacy-respecting, and easy to integrate into various applications.
+**MessyKey is an open *protocol* (and reference implementation) for adding a lightweight layer of behavioral biometric authentication based on typing patterns.**  It enhances security by analyzing *how* you type, not just *what* you type, and it's designed to be local-first and privacy-respecting.

-**Think of it as a *user-defined* 2FA, based on *how* you type, not just *what* you type.**
+**Think of it as a *user-defined* 2FA that's unique to your typing style, including your typical mistakes and corrections!**

 ## ⚠️ Important Note

-MessyKey is intended as an *additional* security layer, **not** a replacement for strong passwords.
-It is vulnerable to sophisticated side-channel attacks (see the [Security Considerations](#security-considerations) section).
-Use it to enhance security, but always in conjunction with other robust security practices.
+MessyKey is an *additional* security layer, **not** a replacement for strong passwords.
+It is vulnerable to sophisticated side-channel attacks (see [Security Considerations](#security-considerations)).
+Use it to enhance security, but always with other robust security practices.

 ## 🌟 Key Features

 *   **Local-First:** All data processing and storage happen on the user's device.
-No data is sent to external servers.
+No data leaves your device.
-*   **Privacy-Respecting:** Only timing metadata is used; the actual password content is never stored or processed by MessyKey.
+*   **Privacy-Respecting:** Only timing metadata and key sequence information are used.
+The actual password content is *never* stored or processed by MessyKey.
 *   **Lightweight:** Minimal computational overhead and code footprint.
-*   **Easy Integration:** Designed for easy integration into web applications, browser extensions, and other projects.
+*   **Easy Integration:** Designed for integration into web apps, browser extensions, and other projects.
-*   **Open Standard:** Defined by a clear protocol specification, encouraging independent implementations.
+*   **Open Standard:** Defined by a clear protocol specification ([PROTOCOL.md](PROTOCOL.md)), encouraging independent implementations.
 *   **Key Up and Key Down Events:** Captures timing for both key press and release.
+* **Sequence-Aware:** Captures the *exact* sequence of keystrokes, including backspaces, corrections, and hesitations. "pwe<Backspace>d123" is different from "pwd123".

-## 🚀 How it Works (Simplified)
+## 🚀 How it Works

-MessyKey analyzes the rhythm and timing of your keystrokes when you type your password.
-It records:

-*   Which keys you press.
+MessyKey analyzes your unique typing *pattern*:

+*   **Which keys you press:** Including letters, numbers, symbols, and special keys like Backspace and Shift.
+*   **The exact sequence:** "pas<Backspace><Backspace>sword" is different from "password".
-*   The time *between* key presses (`keydown` events).
+*   **Timing between key presses:** (`keydown` events).
-*   The time a key is *held down* (`keydown` to `keyup`).
+*   **Key hold duration:** (`keydown` to `keyup`).
-*   The time between releasing one key and pressing the next (`keyup` to `keydown`)
+*   **Time between key release and next press:** (`keyup` to `keydown`).

-This information is used to create a unique "typing profile."
-When you try to log in, MessyKey compares your current typing pattern to your stored profile.
-If the patterns match (within a configurable tolerance), access is granted.
+This creates a unique "typing profile."
+During login, MessyKey compares your current typing to your stored profile.
+A match (within tolerance) grants access.

 ## 📦 Getting Started (JavaScript Example)